FOREX-Dollar weak after U.S. data fails to boost rate outlook

 By Sam Forgione

-NEW YORK, June 27 The U.S. dollar slipped on Friday against a basket of major currencies to post a second week of losses after positive data on consumer sentiment failed to boost expectations for a rise in interest rates any time soon.
+NEW YORK, June 27 The U.S. dollar edged lower on Friday against a basket of major currencies and looked set for a second week of losses after positive data on consumer sentiment failed to boost expectations for a rise in interest rates any time soon.

 The Thomson Reuters/University of Michigan's final June reading on the overall index on consumer sentiment came in at 82.5, up from 81.9 the month before and above the median forecast of 82.0 among economists polled by Reuters.

-Analysts said the upbeat consumer sentiment data left traders cold since it failed to dispel worries about the U.S. economy after data on Thursday showed slightly weaker-than-expected data on consumer spending in May.
+Analysts said the upbeat consumer sentiment data left traders cold since it failed to dispel worries about the U.S. economy after data on Thursday showed slightly weaker-than-expected data on consumer spending in May and weekly jobless claims.

-"The data is not shaking anybody's expectations in terms of the pace of tightening from the Fed," said Sebastien Galy, currency strategist at Societe Generale in New York, in reference to the Federal Reserve's timeline for raising interest rates from rock-bottom levels.

-"Indications are that maybe the economy is weathering this consumption tax pretty well so far," said Win Thin, head of emerging markets currency strategy with Brown Brothers Harriman in New York.

-Traders looked ahead to the U.S. government's non-farm payrolls report for June, due for release on July 3.
-The government is expected to have added 210,000 jobs in June, down slightly from the prior month, according to a Reuters poll of economists.
+"Confidence is higher but it's not being reflected right now in spending," said Chris Gaffney, senior market strategist at EverBank Wealth Management in St. Louis.
+"It's overall weakness of the U.S. recovery, and therefore rates are probably going to stay lower longer."

+Traders are watching data closely for signs of when the Fed will raise interest rates from rock-bottom levels.

+Analysts said the yen gained on safe-haven bids on the concerns surrounding the U.S. economy, while there was little sign that the Bank of Japan would announce more monetary stimulus any time soon.

+Recent economic data has diminished pressure on the BoJ to further stimulate Japan's economy, resulting in a stronger yen in relation to the dollar, said Richard Scalone, co-head of foreign exchange at TJM Brokerage in Chicago.

-The dollar continued to slide despite a slight increase in benchmark U.S. government bond yields.
-Benchmark 10-year U.S. Treasury notes were last down 3/32 in price to yield 2.53 percent.
-(Reporting by Sam Forgione; Additional reporting by Patrick Graham in London; Editing by James Dalgleish and Chris Reese)
+Lower U.S. bond yields weighed on the dollar.
+Benchmark 10-year U.S. Treasury notes were last up 3/32 in price to yield 2.51 percent.
+(Reporting by Sam Forgione; Additional reporting by Patrick Graham in London; Editing by James Dalgleish)

 ** This Diary is filed daily ** ---------------------------------------------------------------